nf-core/magmap/docs/usage.md

 ## Introduction

-Magmap is a workflow designed for mapping metatranscriptomes and metagenomics reads onto a selected group of genomes.
-The approach is to first create collection of all genomes from your local machine and/or from ncbi, then by using Sourmash (optional), filtering the genomes collection in order to map your samples to only those ones selected by the program.
-Magmap includes Prokka, can deal with output from CheckM and gtdb-tk.
+Magmap is a workflow designed for mapping metatranscriptomic and metagenomic reads onto a group of genomes.
-The workflow should be usable for any project in which the user needs to map reads against any kind of genomes.
+The collection of genomes can either be specified directly using a table (see the `--genomeinfo` parameter) or be the result of filtering with Sourmash.
+The latter can use either the genomes specified by `--genomeinfo`, a "sketch index" pointing to genomes available for instance at NCBI (see the `--indexes` parameter) or a combination, to identify a smaller set to map to.
+Genome files provided with `--genominfo` must include contigs in fasta format and optionally gff files (Prokka format).
+Any genome for which a gff file is missing will be annotated with Prokka.
+The pipeline can take output files from CheckM, CheckM2 and GTDB-Tk as input, and will provide processed output from these tools.
+Note that the pipeline can map to any collection of genomes, including single genomes and isolates.

 ## Running the workflow